-With a few tweaks, you can design a beautiful home that’s also practical to live in.
+With a few simple floor plan tweaks, you can design a beautiful home that’s also practical to live in.

 You’ve pored over the floor plans offered by log home producers and you’ve finally found one you love.
 Well, you almost love it.
 If only you could move that wall a little bit here or shift that window over there.
-If you have the urge to tweak your floor plan, you’re not alone.
-According to Dave Joiner, a designer for Jim Barna Log Systems, "Probably 80 percent of people who use a standard plan make some sort of change to it."
+If you have the urge to make a few floor plan tweaks, you’re not alone.
+According to Dave Joiner, a designer for Jim Barna Log & Timber Homes, “Probably 80 percent of people who use a standard plan make some sort of change to it.”
 But there are good changes and bad changes.
 To give you some ideas of revisions that work, we asked architects and designers to give us their best tips for improving a standard floor plan.
 Here’s what they suggest.

 2. Let in the sun.
 Since most homes are oriented toward the backyard, your windows should be as well.
-"Most of the time, it’s not much of an issue to move glass to another wall," says Dennis.
 To further brighten your home, include French doors or glass sliders to access a porch or deck.

 3. Dramatize your windows.
 There’s no hard-and-fast rule dictating that all windows should be the same size and shape.
-"The exciting home is one that breaks out of the mold," says Dennis.
 A transom over a standard window or a round mosaic window in the gable adds light and interest.
 Or, try grouping windows, which attracts more attention and still captures the view.

 4. Close out the elements.
 “Sometimes I enclose part of a porch to create an air-lock entry,” says architect Jean Steinbrecher, AIA.
 Install skylights to brighten this area.